 Scripting the installation of the runtime is very simple.
 It uses the same Windows Installer based setup as previous versions, so you can pass properties to it on the command line.

-In testing the JAVAUPDATE property is actually ignored as it is with previous versions, so you will need to add some registry entries to disable the auto-update component.
+JAVAUPDATE property is actually ignored as it is with previous versions, so you will need to add some registry entries to disable the auto-update component.
 Additionally, I could find no property in the MSI that will prevent the installation of the Java Quick Starter services, it must be removed after installation.

 This script will install the Sun JRE, remove the Java Quick Starter service and disable the automatic updater.
 You could improve on this script by creating your own transform file to set the custom properties and actions instead.

 The information in this article is based on beta code.
 Hopefully it also applies to the final code when released but who can tell the future?
-If I could I certaintly wouldn't be writing about Java.
+If I could I certainly wouldn’t be writing about Java.